Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Standalone bitcoin wallets were the first generation of trust-less financial applications since they didn't require to trust any third party, inheriting this property from the bitcoin network itself.
 As the ecosystem evolved, trusted third parties were introduced again and they took over the wallet space because of technical capabilities that are easier to build in a centralized way: communication between wallets, synchronization between devices, interfacing the legacy financial system, securing funds, etc., and they consistently took the biggest share of funding, leaving standalone wallets far behind and at the same time trashing the benefit of bitcoin of not relying on trust, one of its key features.
 Applications trying to use the blockchain to transport meta-data were considered spammers and standalone wallets were effectively left behind.

-What is needed on top of all existing protocols is a layer that faces the end user and that finishes the job bitcoin started respecting its core principles of openness, decentralization and privacy.
+What is needed on top of all existing protocols is a layer that faces end users and that finishes the job bitcoin started respecting its core principles of openness, decentralization and privacy.
 Using crypto networks for transporting value or as a registry for digital assets and the Fermat Network for transporting the required meta-data at a network client level, allows financial apps to run any user-level interconnected-functionality without ever going through a trusted third party.

 By choosing a plug-in architecture for the Framework we make it possible for any developer to add their own reusable components.
 We define the micro-use-licensing-scheme as the mechanism for plug-in developers to monetize their work.
 The Framework itself enforces these micro-use-licenses and guarantees developers a revenue stream.

-OS dependent GUI components are built on top of the multi-layered plug-in structure to face the end user as wallets or financial applications in general.
+OS dependent GUI components are built on top of the multi-layered plug-in structure to face end users as wallets or financial applications in general.
 Apps and wallets with similar functionality are wrapped into what we call _platforms_, each one introducing new plug-ins, to the ever increasing functionality of the whole system.

 A built-in _wallet-factory_ allows developers to reuse the highest level components and create niche-wallets or niche-financial-apps by combining existing functionality and adding their own code to the combo.
 A built-in _wallet-editor_ allows non-developers to reuse any of these niche-wallets to build new branded-wallets just by changing their look and feel.
 A built-in _p2p-wallet-store_ allows end users to choose which wallets or financial apps to install from the ever growing catalogue.